-Facilitation payments, also known as "back-handers" or "grease payments", are typically small, unofficial payments made to secure or expedite a routine or necessary action (for example by a government official).
-They are not common in the UK, but are common in some other jurisdictions in which we ask our associates to operate.

-Kickbacks are typically payments made in return for a business favour or advantage.
+- 6.1 Facilitation payments, also known as "back-handers" or "grease payments", are typically small, unofficial payments made to secure or expedite a routine or necessary action (for example, by a government official).
+They are not common in the UK, but are common in some other jurisdictions in which we may be business. - 6.2 Kickbacks are typically payments made in return for a business favour or advantage.

 You must avoid any activity that might lead to a facilitation payment or kickback being made or accepted by us or on our behalf, or that might suggest that such a payment will be made or accepted.
 If you are asked to make a payment on our behalf, you should always be mindful of what the payment is for and whether the amount requested is proportionate to the goods or services provided.
 You should always ask for a receipt which details the reason for the payment.
-If you have any suspicions, concerns or queries regarding a payment, you should raise these with the compliance manager.
+If you have any suspicions, concerns or queries regarding a payment, you should raise these with the Professional Standards Director.

-9. Gifts, hospitality and expenses
+7. Gifts, hospitality and expenses